CUH Logo

 Details of your or your child’s balloon retained gastrostomy tube

-Size of tube:
+Size of tube (Fr):

-Date for elective change:
+Date of planned change:

 Contact numbers for your gastrostomy care team